Manaslu Circuit Trek – Hikers Guide To This Classic Circuit Hike

 There are two guidebooks dedicated to the Manaslu Circuit hike that I recommend.

 The first one and my personal favourite is A Trekking Guide to Manaslu and Tsum Valley: Lower Manaslu & Ganesh Himal by Sian Pritchard-Jones and Bob Gibbons.
-As a great alternative, I recommend Trekking in the Nepal Himalaya (Walking Guide) by Lonely Planet.
+As a great alternative, I recommend No products found. by Lonely Planet.

 There is also a collector's book available online called Manaslu: A Trekker’s Guide by Kev Reynolds, which was published in 1999.